Enbridge's economic impact on Illinois

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
-In 2016:
+In 2020:

-- Across the United States, our capital expenditures totaled $1.5 billion, while operating and administrative expenditures totaled $1.76 billion.
+- Across the United States, Enbridge’s capital expenditures totaled $2.59 billion, while our operating and administrative expenditures totaled $2.22 billion.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
-In 2017:
+In 2020:

-- Enbridge’s workforce included 75 Illinois-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 100 Illinois-based permanent and temporary employees, and provisioned contractors, at year’s end;

-- Enbridge paid more than $5.9 million in base salary to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $8.3 million in base salary to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy; and

 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
-In 2017:
+In 2020:

 - Enbridge paid $1.9 million in sales-and-use taxes and $580,000 in corporate income tax across Illinois; and

-- On a national scale, Enbridge paid $453.5 million in property tax, $110.2 million in corporate income tax, $34.8 million in sales-and-use taxes, and $49.6 million in other taxes (including payroll tax, fuel tax, and excise tax) across the U.S., for a total of $600.8 million.
+- On a national scale, Enbridge paid $557.8 million in property tax, $110.2 million in corporate income tax, $34.8 million in sales-and-use taxes, and $49.6 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $752.6 million.

-This revenue is used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.
+This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.
-In 2017:

-- Across the U.S., Enbridge invested nearly $7.1 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community; and
+- Across the U.S., Enbridge invested more than $6.6 million in communities near our pipelines, projects and facilities in 2020, supporting initiatives that focus on health and safety, environment, and community.

-- Enbridge’s various employee-driven United Way campaigns from across the U.S. and Canada, including a $113,000 campaign in the Upper Midwest and Great Lakes regions, raised $7.2 million.
+- Enbridge’s various employee-driven United Way campaigns across North America raised $5 million in 2020.
 That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.